Fava bean plants need plenty of water in the dry season; if it is not available don't bother growing them.

 Plastic tanks are a possibility but we recommend an underground reservoir; it is both cheaper and the water remains very cold and is potable.
 That from the utility is often contaminated with plastic microparticles and a host of unwanted chemicals.

-The size of the reservoir is obviously dependent on how much water is needed and how long the dry season is.
-If I was to do it again I would make it 2m deep and 5 metres in diameter.
+The size of the reservoir is obviously dependent on how much water is needed and the length of the dry season.
+If I was to do it again I would make it 2m deep, with a 2.5 metre radius.